Sydney-Informatics-Hub/training-RNAseq/_episodes/01-intro.md

 # Connecting to Artemis

 Connections to Artemis are **remote connections** -- you'll never sit at one of Artemis' machines, which are stored in a secure data-centre in Western Sydney.
 Instead, you connect remotely into one of Artemis' **login nodes**.
-Login nodes are Artemis machines that don't perform any actual computing jobs, but simply provide users with an access gateway to Artemis' filesystems and the PBS Pro **job sheduler**.
+Login nodes are Artemis machines that don't perform any actual computing jobs, but simply provide users with an access gateway to Artemis' filesystems and the PBS Pro **job scheduler**.

 You can thus connect to Artemis from _anywhere_, requiring only a **terminal emulator** with an **SSH client**.
 (If you're not on the USyd network (ie off-campus), you'll also need to connect to the University's **[VPN](http://staff.ask.sydney.edu.au/app/answers/detail/a_id/519/kw/vpn)**, or use Artemis' intermediate **_Jump server_**).

-If you followed the [Setup](/setup) instructions, then you should already have the required software installed.
+If you followed the [Setup]({{ page.root }}/setup) instructions, then you should already have the required software installed.
 If not, _please go do this now_!

 <h2 data-toc-text="via SSH command line"> Connecting via SSH in a terminal (recommended)</h2>

 Depending on your computer's operating system, there may be several ways to connect to Artemis.
 The simplest way is to open your **terminal emulator** application, and 'ssh' into the Artemis login-servers.
 This is our recommended method, as to use Artemis effectively you should get comfortable working on the **command line**.

 Linux and Mac both have native terminal apps, so you only need to open them.
 You may also have installed one on your Windows machine.<sup id="a1">[1](#f1)</sup> Go ahead and do that now.
-The last line displayed in your terminal window should have some information about your computer's name, and you user name, follwed by a **$** symbol.
+The last line displayed in your terminal window should have some information about your computer's name, and you user name, followed by a **$** symbol.
 This is the **command prompt** -- you type your commands after the '$'.

 <figure>
   <img src="{{ page.root }}/fig/01_bash.png" style="margin:10px;height:400px"/>